Anuragsahoo-IIITG/Real-Time-LED-Music-Visualizer/README.md

 Dear friends and well-wishers,

-I’ve been preparing the README files for my three projects, and until now, I have only completed the RC-Warship Project.
-Over the next 2–3 weeks, I’ll also be sharing the other two projects here and on LinkedIn.
+I’ve been preparing the README files for my three projects, and until now, I have only completed the RC-Warship Documentation.
+Over the next 2–3 weeks, I’ll also be sharing the other two project's documentation here and on LinkedIn.

 1️⃣ RC Warship – Completed